Cases of BQ.1/BQ.1.1 variants double in U.S., Europe warns of rise | Health

 U.S. health regulators on Friday estimated that BQ.1 and closely related BQ.1.1 accounted for 16.6% of coronavirus variants in the country, nearly doubling from last week, while Europe expects them to become the dominant variants in a month.
 The European Centre for Disease Prevention and Control said the variants are likely to drive up cases in the coming weeks to months in the European region.

 The two variants are descendants of Omicron's BA.5 subvariant, which is the dominant form of the coronavirus in the United States.
-Regulators in Europe and the United States have recently authorized vaccine boosters that target it.
-There is no evidence yet that BQ.1 is linked with increased severity compared to the circulating Omicron variants BA.4 and BA.5, European officials said, but warned it may evade some immune protection, citing laboratory studies in Asia.
+Regulators in Europe and the U.S. have recently authorized vaccine boosters that target it.
+There is no evidence yet that BQ.1 is linked with increased severity compared with the circulating Omicron variants BA.4 and BA.5, European officials said, but warned it may evade some immune protection, citing laboratory studies in Asia.

+"These variants (BQ.1 and BQ.1.1) can quite possibly lead to a very bad surge of illness this winter in the U.S. as it's already starting to happen in Europe and the UK," said Gregory Poland, a virologist and vaccine researcher at Mayo Clinic.
+In the U.S., weekly cases have been falling recently, according to data from the U.S. Centers for Disease Control and Prevention (CDC).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)